weaviate/weaviate-io/developers/weaviate/concepts/data.md

 }
 ```

-You can generate vectors yourself outside of Weaviate, or use one of Weaviate's vectorizer [modules](./modules.md).
+To generate vectors, use one of Weaviate's vectorizer [modules](./modules.md) or use your own vectorizer.

-### Class Collections
+### Collections

-Weaviate groups all Authors under the `Author` class and places them in the same _class collection_.
+In this example, Weaviate groups Authors together in the `Author` collection.

 <!-- [Alice Munro
 Born: July 10, 1931 (age 91)